 Exploratory Operation

-An operation (including, but not limited to, an operation after an Exploratory Well has reached its Objective Depth but before the attempted completion of the well, except for Production Testing) conducted under Article 10 (Exploratory Operations).
+An operation (including an operation after an Exploratory Well has reached its Objective Depth but before the attempted completion of the well, except for Production Testing) conducted under Article 10 (Exploratory Operations).

 Exploratory Well

-A well proposed and drilled as an Exploratory Operation [including, but not limited to, a substitute well for an Exploratory Well abandoned under Article 10.1.4 (AFE Overruns and Substitute Well)].
+A well proposed and drilled as an Exploratory Operation [including a substitute well for an Exploratory Well abandoned under Article 10.1.5 (AFE Overruns and Substitute Well)].

 Export Pipelines